 Should the time when the body comes together be focused mostly on church leaders, or is it an opportunity for God to speak through multiple saints to those gathered?
 Broadening the focus to include the messages of multiple people strengthens the church as a whole.
 The church is thus not as dependent on the gifts of one man.
 Often, when a gifted leader leaves a church, attendance plummets.
 The likelihood of the development of a personality cult is lessened.
 One of Martin Luther’s arguments for reformation concerned the priesthood of all believers.
 Do we really believe in the priesthood of the believer?
 If so, perhaps we could prove it by allowing the priests to minister during our services.

 Watch Now!
-Worship Service Video
+Video on Participatory Meetings

 Practicum